NLnetLabs/simdzone/CONTRIBUTING.md

 A SIMD-optimized type parser is implemented in `src/generic/type.h`, a fallback type parser is implemented in `src/fallback/type.h`.
 Future versions are expected to add more optimized parsers for specific data types, even parsers that are tied to a specific instruction set.
-The layout accomodates these scenarios. e.g. an AVX2 optimized parser may reside in `src/haswell/<type>.h`, an SSE4.2 optimized parser may reside in `src/westmere/<type>.h`, etc.
+The layout accommodates these scenarios. e.g. an AVX2 optimized parser may reside in `src/haswell/<type>.h`, an SSE4.2 optimized parser may reside in `src/westmere/<type>.h`, etc.